 - Most immunodiagnostic techniques such as ELISA use multiple antibodies to detect specific antigens capable of causing infectious diseases

 - In clinical immunology, levels of different classes of immunoglobulins are helpful in analyzing a patient’s antibody profile.

 - An increase in certain immunoglobulins is also a useful indicator in the diagnosis of many ailments. e.g., the elevation of IgM is an indication of viral hepatitis

 - Antibodies that can bind to human chorionic gonadotropin are used in over the counter pregnancy test kits.

 - Antibodies are used to treat immune deficiencies such as hypogammaglobulinemia.
 Here, ready-made antibodies are administered to the patient to induce passive immunity.

 - Monoclonal antibodies are widely used to treat several diseases such as multiple sclerosis, rheumatoid arthritis, psoriasis, and several different cancers including colorectal cancer and breast cancer.
 About a dozen monoclonal antibodies for cancer treatment have been approved by the US Food and Drug Administration so far.
 Clinical trials are on for developing more monoclonal antibodies that can help treat many more types of cancer.

 The high specificity and sensitivity of antibodies is a true advantage in biomedical research applications.
-Advances in biotechnology have enabled production of antibodies in large scale.
-This section provides an overview of the applications of antibody in biomedical research.
+Advances in biotechnology have enabled the production of antibodies in a large scale.
+This section provides an overview of the applications of antibodies in biomedical research.